-As no credits or grade points are earned in audited courses, these courses are not applicable toward a degree.
+As no credits or grade points are earned in audited courses, these courses are not applicable toward a degree BUT they DO count toward a student's semester course load.
 Instructors have the option of deciding whether students may or may not take their courses on an audit basis.

 A grade of W is recorded for any student who discontinues the audit after the drop deadline or who fails to meet the instructor’s standards.

 You must obtain the permission of the instructor in order to change a grade option for a course in which you have enrolled.
 The deadline is the same as the deadline to add a course.
 If you have the instructor's permission and you are within the add deadline you may use the SIS (Student Information System) to change a grade option.

 The Faculty has adopted a policy that, unless authorized by the Dean's office, students must complete all course work before taking the final examination.
 Instructors are not authorized to extend the time for completion of course work without the Association Dean's approval.
 A complete and signed Request for An Incomplete Grade or Request for Examination Postponement should be returned via DocuSitn by the deadline shown on the College calendar.